-The 20 km section of the walkway/cycleway runs between Motukarara and Little River travels on the old preserved railway embankment.
+This part of the track is on an old preserved railway embankment.
 The trail runs alongside both Te Waihora (Lake Ellesmere) and Te Roto o Wairewa (Lake Forsyth).
 The entire track is almost flat.

-The original Motukarara station was restored and relocated on to the trail at the Fiddlers Road entrance by the Lincoln Rotary Club, who were also responsible for landscaping the Station area.
+The original Motukarara station was restored and relocated on to the trail at the Fiddlers Road entrance by the Lincoln Rotary Club.
+This club was also responsible for landscaping the Station area.

 This is a shared-use track.
 Follow the mountain bikers code: respect others, respect the rules, respect the track.

 There are a number of entry points onto the rail trail.
 The rail trail can be accessed off the Christchurch to Akaroa highway.

-Toilets and parking are available at Prebbleton, Lincoln, Motukarara, Ataahua, Birdlings Flat, Cantons Bay, and Little River.
+- Public toilets are available at Motukarara, Ataahua, Birdlings Flat, Cantons Bay, and Little River.